bookball/bookball-site/terms-and-conditions.md

 You are responsible for obtaining the data network access necessary to use the Services.
 Your mobile network's data and messaging rates and fees may apply if you access or use the Services from a wireless-enabled device.
 You are responsible for acquiring and updating compatible hardware or devices necessary to access and use the Services and Applications and any updates there to.
 Bookball does not guarantee that the Services, or any portion thereof, will function on any particular hardware or devices.
 In addition, the Services may be subject to malfunctions and delays inherent in the use of the Internet and electronic communications.

-## D. Payment

-You understand that your use of the Services may result in payments by you for the services you receive from a Third Party Provider ("_Fees_").

-### 10. Booking Fee

-To book a venue, Bookball will charge you a booking Fee, which will represent a percentage of the total reservation value to be paid by all players.
-Bookball booking Fee is 25%.

-Payment of the Fees in such manner shall be considered the same as payment made directly by you to the Third Party Provider.
-Fees will be inclusive of applicable taxes where required by law.

-### 11. Payment Method

-All payments and refunds made at Bookball are operated by Braintree, who will lately transfer the values to Bookball.
-Braintree is a payment system ("Payment System") which has the control mechanisms necessary to ensure the payment safety required by law, as detailed on their Terms.

-To charge the Fee, Braintree will be using the details supplied by you at each time you book a venue.

-### 12. Payment Receipts

-Bookball will only send you a payment receipt by email if you formally requested as such within the 72 hours after the time of the game.
-Such requests should be addressed to [support@bookball.co](mailto:support@bookball.co) with the email subject description _Receipt_.
-When requesting a receipt, you should supply your full name or full company description, address and fiscal number.

-### 13. Invoices
+### 10. Invoices

-Bookball is not responsible for raising any invoice directly to you with regard to your use of the service or acquisition of products at Bookball.
+Bookball is not responsible for raising any invoice directly to you with regard to your use of the service or acquisition of products at Bookball or in any other platform related with Bookball.

 We are not the providers of the service nor the owners of the products you purchase at Bookball.
 We are only a selling channel.

 If you need an invoice, you should request it directly to the Third Party Service provider from who you are requesting the service or buying the product.

-### 14. Payment process

-When you book a venue, the Payment System blocks the Fee value on your credit card and once the time of the game passes, if you, or the club don't cancel that reservation, the charge will be automatically made on your credit card.

-The payment will be facilitated by the Payment System using the preferred payment method designated by you at the time you book a venue.
-If your payment method is determined to be expired, invalid or otherwise not able to be charged, you agree that Bookball may, as the Third Party Provider's limited payment collection agent, use a secondary payment method in your Account, if available.

-You may cancel your request for Services from a Third Party Provider at any time prior to the game.
-WE ENCOURAGE YOU TO READ BOOKBALL CANCELLATION POLICY BEFORE USING THE SERVICE.

-### 15. Prices
+### 11. Prices

 Bookball reserves the right to establish, remove and/or revise Fees for any or all aspects of the Services at any time in Bookball's sole discretion.
 Bookball will use reasonable efforts to inform you of Fees that may apply, provided that you will be responsible for payments incurred under your Account regardless of your awareness of such Fees or the amounts thereof.
 Bookball may from time to time provide certain users with promotional offers and discounts that may result in different Fees for the same or similar Services, and you agree that such promotional offers and discounts, unless also made available to you, shall have no bearing on your use of the Services or the Fees applied to you.